AIP-Group-week2/GroupProject.TechGorilla/readme.md

 ->Installing guild for local enviornment

 Running this project requires MySQL server and Composer installed.
-1. Apply <composer update> at the root of the project folder on terminal after download.
+1. Apply "composer update" at the root of the project folder on terminal after download.
 2. Edit and change database connection configs at .env and config/database.php files.
 Keep all the database config same with yours.
-3. Generate your communication key on terminal: <php artisan key:generate>
+3. Generate your communication key on terminal: "php artisan key:generate"
-4. Execute data migration on terminal: <php artisan migrate>.
+4. Execute data migration on terminal: "php artisan migrate".
 (Please be aware that this can be done after you successfully make connection with your local database.)
-5. Test database migration: <php artisan db:seed>
+5. Test database migration: "php artisan db:seed"
 6. Use admin@admin.com for email address and 111111 for password for admin login.

 #TechGorilla developer notes#